networkteam/Networkteam.Neos.Vite/README.md

   Neos:
     Vite:
       server:
-        # This is the default setting if no configuration part is found for the site node name
+        # This is the default setting if no configuration part is found for the site package key
         _default:
           url: http://localhost:5173/

-        # Specify server configuration for a specific site node name
+        # Specify server configuration for a specific site package key
-        other-site:
+        MyExample.Site:
           url: http://localhost:5174/
 ```

+Make sure to run multiple Vite servers for each site package.